hl7au/au-fhir-core/input/pagecontent/comparison.md

 <img src="plus_sign.png" width="16"/> **New**: The CapabilityStatement includes a conformance requirement that is NOT present in the maped AU Core CapabilityStatement.

 *<sup>2</sup>Servers certified under the 21st Century Cures Act for accessing patient data apply additional requirements including requirements to support ALL resources defined in this capability statement with resource conformance SHALL.
-These additional requirements are excluded from comparison.*
+These additional requirements are excluded from comparison, i.e. with the exception of the Patient resource, resource conformance SHALL is considered SHOULD.*

 <table border="1" style="width: 100%; margin: auto; border-collapse: collapse;">
  	<colgroup>